crytic/rattle/README.md

 ```
 You likely ran rattle with python2 instead of python3.

+# Presentation

+For more details on the Rattle design and features, see my reCON Montreal presentation, which is annotated [here](https://www.trailofbits.com/presentations/rattle/).

 # License

 Rattle is licensed and distributed under the AGPLv3 license.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.